-This book on Human Rights of Vulnerable and Disadvantaged Groups is the second in the Series of the Human Rights Education.
-The objective of the United Nations, and international law of human rights, is to provide a stable and peaceful life to every individual, without any kind of discrimination.
-The aim is to work towards the realization of rights guaranteed legally establish a borderless and just world.
-To achieve these objectives, nation-states have adopted a number of legal texts and evolved specific policies to help discriminated groups realize and enjoy legally guaranteed basic minimum rights at the international and national level.
+This book on 'Human Rights of Vulnerable and Disadvantaged Groups' is the second in the Series of the Human Rights Education Programme.
+The objective of the United Nations, and International Law of Human Rights, is to provide a stable and peaceful life to every individual, without any kind of discrimination, wherein, the rights guaranteed legally need to be adhered for their realization and to establish a borderless world.
+To achieve these objectives, nation-states have adopted a number of legal texts and evolved specific policies to help vulnerable groups to realize and enjoy legally guaranteed basic minimum rights at the international and national realm.

 However, the political, social, economic and cultural inequalities present in each society many a times, hamper the rights of the weaker sections of a society, thereby obstructing them from fully realizing their rights.
-In spite of clearly articulating the parameters of equality and non-discrimination on any count, discrimination based on gender, race, language, and other counts still prevail in various societies around the World.
-Taking into consideration various prevailing circumstances, the international community extended concessions to the disadvantaged groups across the world, not only to remove the apparent deficiencies in the realisation of their legally guaranteed human rights, but also to make them self- sufficient in exercise of their rights on an equal footing.
+In spite of clearly articulating the parameters of equality and non-discrimination on any count, discrimination based on gender, race, language, and on other counts still prevail in various societies around the World.
+Taking into consideration various prevailing circumstances, the international community extended concessions to the vulnerable groups or disadvantaged people across the world, not only to remove the apparent deficiencies in the realisation of their legally guaranteed human rights, but also to make them self- sufficient in exercise of their rights on an equal footing.

-In the Indian context, the Constitution of India guaranteed to all the people of India the civil, political, economic, social, and cultural rights for their realization by all sections of the polity without any kind of discrimination.
-However, due to poverty, customary and cultural practices prevalent in the country, equal opportunity has been denied to various groups of people.
-This has prevented them from enjoying their rights equally on par with other developed sections of the society.
+In the Indian context, the Constitution of India guaranteed to all the people of India, civil, political, economic, social, and cultural rights for their realization by all sections of the polity without any kind of discrimination.
+However, due to poverty, customary and cultural practices prevalent in the country, equal opportunity has been denied to various categories of people that have prevented them from enjoying their rights equally on par with other developed sections of the society.
 There are various disadvantaged groups of people such as women, children, Scheduled Castes, Scheduled Tribes, Linguistic Minorities, Religious Minorities, Sexual Minorities etc. In order to augment their rights, the Constitution of India has provided a number of concessions to protect them from exploitation by other groups.
-However, from a variety of discriminatory practices that are prevalent against the above groups, it has become apparent that the existing environment for the free exercise of rights is in some way deficient.
-In order to bridge the gaps in the social system, the Legislature has adopted a number of progressive legislations extending concessions to augment the rights of these people.
-The Judiciary too in a number of cases has liberally interpreted the provisions of the Constitution and various legislations to uphold the rights of the vulnerable groups.
-The expansion of Public Interest Litigation or Social Action Litigation by the Supreme Court of India is a welcome feature, compared to its counterparts across the world, to augment the rights of discriminated groups.
+However, from a variety of discriminatory practices that are prevalent against the above groups, it has been apparent that the existing environment for the free exercise of rights is in some way deficient.
+In order to bridge the gaps in the social system, the Legislature has adopted a number of progressive legislation extending concessions to augment the rights of these people.
+The Judiciary too in a number of cases has liberally interpreted the provisions of the Constitution and various legislation to uplift the rights of the vulnerable groups.
+The vivid expansion of Public Interest Litigation or Social Action Litigation by the Supreme Court of India is a welcoming feature, compared to its counterparts across the world, to augment the rights of vulnerable groups.